mdombrov-33/twitch-analytics-mcp/README.md

 # Twitch Analytics MCP Server

-A Model Context Protocol (MCP) server that turns Claude Desktop into a Twitch analytics assistant.
+A Model Context Protocol (MCP) server that provides comprehensive Twitch analytics through any MCP-compatible client.
 Analyze streamer performance, discover trending content, and get data-driven streaming insights using real Twitch API data.

 ## What is this?

-This MCP server connects Claude Desktop to Twitch's API, giving you tools to:
+This MCP server connects any MCP client to Twitch's API, giving you tools to:

 - Analyze any streamer's performance and growth trends
 - Find trending streamers and games in real-time